-Students who wish to pursue a teacher education degree must be formally admitted as candidates to the Department by the Teacher Education and Admission Committee.
+Students who wish to pursue a teacher education degree must be formally admitted to candidacy status by the Teacher Education Department and Admission Committee.
 To gain admission, students must:

 - Maintain an overall grade point average of 2.75 or better on a 4.0 scale with no grade less than "C" in general education courses; - Take and pass PRAXIS Core during the first 45 hours of enrollment.
-Student with 21 or greater ACT Score and 18 or above in all sub-categories are exempt from the PRAXIS Core requirement - Complete the application for Admission to the Teacher Education Department; - Interview with Teacher Education Admissions Committee; and - Complete a writing sample.
+Student with 21 or greater ACT Score are exempt from the PRAXIS Core requirement - Complete the application for Admission to the Teacher Education Department; - Interview with Teacher Education Admissions Committee; and - Complete a writing sample. - MVSU Teacher Education Department undergraduate student upon graduating and interested in graduate work may be admitted for graduate studies provided requirements of the program is met.